Flexible Moral Hazard Problems with Adverse Selection: Optimality of Single Full-range Contracts

 \section{Optimality of Single Full-range Contracts}

 In this section, we explore when the optimum of the principal's problem \eqref{MBC-P} can be reached by providing a single full-range contract with a general effort function.
-First, we formally define what it means for a menu to consist of a single full-range contract. \begin{definition} A menu $(a,m,R,\mu)\in \mathcal{F}$ takes the form of \textit{a single full-range contract} if
+We begin by formally defining what it means for a menu to consist of such a contract. \begin{definition} A menu $(a,m,R,\mu)\in \mathcal{F}$ takes the form of \textit{a single full-range contract} if

 \end{definition}